Arrival of information at a target set in a network: introduction

-In previous work \cite{PS2023}, the authors found that $\mathcal T$-fairness of $A$ is a sufficient condition for existence as a limit of the topological pressure defined by $A$ on a tree.
+Even more, is every possible set of configurations $D^{\mathcal T}$ achievable from every initial symbol {at $v_0$}?
+If so, we can call $A$ {{\em $(v_0,\mathcal T)$-complete}}.
 When the tree is $1$-dimensional, and so naturally identified with $\N$, the transition matrix $A$ is $v$-complete for vertices $v$ far enough from $v_0$ if and only if it is {\em primitive}: there is $p \in \N$ such that $A^p>0$.
 (Wielandt \cite{Wielandt1950} determined the smallest such $p$, called the {\em exponent.} See also \cites{Dulmage1962,Schneider2002,Brualdi1991}.)

+In previous work \cite{PS2023}, it was discovered that $\mathcal T$-fairness of $A$ is a sufficient condition for existence as a limit of the topological pressure defined by $A$ on a tree. {Thus this concept is of interest for the study of symbolic dynamics and statistical physics on trees, and potentially on other networks.} {A fundamental question, extending the idea of primitivity for matrices, asks: how can one determine whether a given transition matrix is or is not fair with respect to a given network and initial site?
 Here we seek conditions on $A$ that guarantee that $A$ is $\mathcal T$-fair when $v_0=\epsilon$ is the root of the tree and $\mathcal T=L_n$, the $n$'th row of the tree.
+While we do not answer the question completely, we provide an algorithmic answer for regular trees under moderate assumptions---a first step, and an invitation to further investigation.}

 The following section establishes necessary terminology and notation and begins the study of relations among symbols of the alphabet placed at the root.
 We say that a symbol $i$ can be {\em replaced} by a symbol $j$ on a {tree} of height $n$ if for every labeling of the tree that has $i$ at the root there is a labeling which has $j$ at the root such that the two labelings agree on row $n$, that is, $\mathcal A(i, \epsilon, L_n) \subseteq \mathcal A(j,\epsilon,L_n)$ (Definition \ref{def:relation}).
 We develop machinery for finding such relations by examining the transition matrix and in Section \ref{sec:procedure} formalize the process as a definite algorithm.
 Section \ref{sec:works} includes our main result, Theorem \ref{thm:disc}: If the dimension of the tree is greater than or equal to the maximum row sum of the matrix, then the algorithm successfully finds all relations that exist, thereby answering the question of whether or not the matrix is ``fair" in the sense that the efficacy of transmission of information from the root of a tree to its last row is independent of the choice of initial symbol.
 Example \ref{ex:smallk} shows that the hypothesis involving dimension and row sum is necessary.